 On June 9, 2022, Biogen announced it will withdraw its submission of aducanumab from regulatory review by Health Canada as a treatment for people living with early stages of Alzheimer’s disease.
 Read the Alzheimer Society of Canada position on this statement.

-On June 7, 2021, the U.S. Food and Drug Administration approved aducanumab (Aduhelm) as a new treatment for Alzheimer’s disease.
+On June 7, 2021, the U.S. Food and Drug Administration (FDA) approved aducanumab (Aduhelm) as a new treatment for Alzheimer’s disease.
 This was potentially exciting news for the more than half a million people in Canada living with Alzheimer’s disease and other dementias, as no other clinical treatment intended for Alzheimer’s disease had been brought to market in nearly 20 years.

 While that approval was notable, it has not been universal.
 On December 16, 2021, the European Medicines Agency recommended the refusal of the marketing authorisation for aducanumab.

-Canadian agencies continue to review the drug for use in Canada.
 Here are some important things for Canadians to know about aducanumab:

 - Aducanumab is not suitable for all people at all stages of Alzheimer’s (see Who can take aducanumab?, below).

-- The FDA requires aducanumab’s manufacturer, Biogen, to complete an additional clinical trial to verify the drug’s benefit.
+- The U.S. FDA requires aducanumab’s manufacturer, Biogen, to complete an additional clinical trial to verify the drug’s benefit.
 If the trial fails to verify the clinical benefit, the FDA may initiate proceedings to withdraw approval.

 - If you are unsure whether aducanumab will be suitable for you, the Alzheimer Society strongly recommends talking to your doctor or an appropriate healthcare provider (see Who can take aducanumab?, below).